 Vasco da Gama Bridge

-The bridge was inaugurated for the 1988 Lisbon World Exposition, and is so long that on cloudy days, it is impossible to see the other side of the bridge!
+The Vasco da Gama Bridge is the longest in Europe.
+It is 7.5 miles (12 kilometers) long and was built for the 1988 Lisbon World Exposition.
+It is so long that on cloudy days, it is impossible to see the other side of the bridge!

-A bridge connecting the north and south of the country already existed, the 25 de Abril Bridge, but it wasn’t enough for the traffic congestion from one side to the other, so as an alternative, they constructed the Vasco da Gama Bridge.
+A bridge connecting the north and south of the country already existed, the 25 de Abril Bridge, but it wasn’t enough for the traffic congestion from one side to the other, so as an alternative, they built the Vasco da Gama Bridge.

 3,300 workers were needed to build the bridge and it took 18 months to complete.